dougeby/IntuneDocs/intune/app-protection-policy.md

 Windows devices are currently not supported.
 However, you can use Windows Information Protection, which offers similar functionality.
 For details, see [Protect your enterprise data using Windows Information Protection (WIP)](https://technet.microsoft.com/itpro/windows/keep-secure/protect-enterprise-data-using-wip).

 > [!IMPORTANT]
 > The Intune Company Portal is required on the device to recieve App Protection Policies on Android.
-Learn more (about the Intune Company Portal requirement)[https://docs.microsoft.com/intune/end-user-mam-apps-android#access-apps].
+For more information, see the [Intune Company Portal access apps requirements](end-user-mam-apps-android.md#access-apps).

 ## How app protection policies protect app data